Claims Resolutions, Wrap Flex, Billing, and Eligibility FAQs

 - What does the 35605 number cover?

-- 775 — Prior authorization record on file is not active.
+- 775 — PA record on file is not active.

-Please contact the Service Desk by email at email@example.com or by phone at 1-877-736-9176.
+Please contact the Service Desk at email@example.com or 1-877-736-9176.
 Provide the youth's CYBER ID and the prior authorization number in your email or have it available when you call.

-All other error codes must be directed to the Molina Medicaid Solutions system first for resolution by calling 1-800-776-6334.
+All other error codes must be directed to the DXC Technology system first for resolution by calling 1-800-776-6334.

-CYBER "pending" status means the prior authorization was transmitted to the Molina Medicaid Solutions system.
+CYBER pending status means the prior authorization was transmitted to the DXC Technology Medicaid system.
 It takes one to two business days for the system to process the prior authorization, which will then appear in CYBER as either "accepted" or "rejected."

-Please contact the Service Desk by email at firstname.lastname@example.org or by phone at 1-877-736-9176.
-Please provide the youth's CYBER ID number and the prior authorization number in your email or have it available when you call.
+Please contact the Service Desk at firstname.lastname@example.org or 1-877-736-9176.
+Please provide the youth's CYBER ID number and the prior authorization number in your email or have them available when you call.

 If the authorization still has not been sent after 10 days from the first day of service, please contact email@example.com.

-NJ FamilyCare/3560 benefit numbers (active and inactive) are cross-referenced in the Molina Medicaid Solutions system.
+NJ FamilyCare/3560 benefit numbers (active and inactive) are cross-referenced in the DXC Technology.
 Please submit your claims for payment using the active NJ FamilyCare/3560 number and contact PerformCare only if your claims are denied.

-The provider should submit his or her request to the entity that completed the plan of care for the youth and requested the service.
+The provider should submit their request to the entity that completed the plan of care for the youth and requested the service.
 However, if the requester of the service was PerformCare, please forward your request to firstname.lastname@example.org with the following information:

 - Provider name and ID.